Mingyang-Li/moneyapp-api/README.md

 9. Nice-to-have: search (user typing on frontend, triggers search query onChange => every new character)

 ## ⁉️ Challenges & workarounds
-1. Rate limit from Notion API => migrate table to real DB (Done)
+Problem 1.
+Rate limit from Notion API + Ugly & Inconsistent response structure from Notion SDK <br>
+Solution: Migrate table to real DB (PostgreSQL)

-2. DB data isn't in sync with data from Notion => need Notion webhook to setup triggers but none available, current plan is to manually update DB from time to time
+Problem 2.
+DB data isn't in sync with data from Notion<br>
+Solution: Need Notion webhook to setup triggers but none available, current plan is to manually update DB from time to time

-3. There are no out-of-box auth solutions for Nest + GraphQL + Auth0 in RBAC => Implemented a [custom guard](https://github.com/Mingyang-Li/moneyapp-api/blob/main/src/auth/gql-auth0.guard.ts) that transforms request context from REST into GraphQL context then authenticate and authorise access based on the `permissions` field of the decoded jwt token payload.
+Problem 3.
+There are no out-of-box auth solutions for Nest + GraphQL + Auth0 in RBAC<br>
+Solution: Implemented a [custom guard](https://github.com/Mingyang-Li/moneyapp-api/blob/main/src/auth/gql-auth0.guard.ts) that transforms request context from REST into GraphQL context then authenticate and authorise access based on the `permissions` field of the decoded jwt token payload.

+Problem 4.
+When returning `sum` from `IncomeGroupBy` queries, the `sum` amount does not reflect the differences in `currency` (NZD and USD)<br>
+Solution: Need to either setup currency filter in query layer or auto-calculate all USD amount to NZD by real-time exchange rate on return

 ## 🛠️ Infrastructure
 1. Database: [PostgreSQL](https://www.postgresql.org/)